Prouty Place State Park

 The five-acre Prouty Place State Park is five miles southwest of PA 44 along Long Toe Road.
 This remote park offers access to hunting, fishing and hiking within the surrounding Susquehannock State Forest.

-Fishing: Cold water fishing is available in the streams in the surrounding Susquehannock State Forest.
+Fishing: Cold water fishing is available in Prouty Run and in the streams in the surrounding Susquehannock State Forest.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.

 Use extreme caution with firearms at all times.
 Other visitors use the park during hunting seasons.
 Firearms and archery equipment used for hunting may be uncased and ready for use only in authorized hunting areas during hunting seasons.
 In areas not open to hunting or during non-hunting seasons, firearms and archery equipment shall be kept in the owner’s vehicle or enclosed trailer.
 Exceptions include: law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms are authorized to carry a firearm concealed on their person while they are within a state park.

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.

 Hiking: Prouty Place provides trailhead parking for hiking trails in the surrounding Susquehannock State Forest.